VitaliySaburdo/todo-app/README.md

 - Clear all completed todos
 - Toggle light and dark mode
 - **Bonus**: Drag and drop to reorder items on the list

+### Install and usage

+Clone this repository to your local machine using git clone https://github.com/VitaliySaburdo/ecommerce-product-page Run npm install to install the dependencies.
+Run npm run dev to start the development server.
+Open http://localhost:3000 in your web browser.

 ### Screenshot